An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Introduction

-In this paper, we propose a novel framework for adaptively coupled domain decomposition method (ADDM) in the context of large-scale reservoir simulations.
-The main contributions of this work are listed as follows: \begin{itemize} \item We develop an efficient framework for subdomain adaptively coupled solutions based on domain decomposition methods to improve both convergence and parallel performance of nonlinear solvers, overcoming the limitations of classic domain decomposition methods.
+\item We develop an efficient subdomain coupling framework based on domain decomposition methods to improve both the convergence and parallel performance of nonlinear solvers, overcoming the limitations of classical domain decomposition techniques.

-\item We propose several physics-based adaptive coupling strategies and utilize subproblem solutions as initial guesses to accelerate Newton iterations for the global problem.
+\item We introduce several physics-based adaptive coupling strategies and utilize subproblem solutions defined on the coupling regions as initial guesses to accelerate the Newton iterations for the global problem.

-\item The proposed methods are integrated into the open-source simulator OpenCAEPoro~\cite{OCP2024} for simulating multiphase multicomponent flow in porous media.
+\item The proposed methods are implemented into the open-source simulator OpenCAEPoro~\citep{OCP2024,ShizhePHD2024} to simulate multiphase flow in porous media.
+The efficiency and robustness of these methods are validated through complex heterogeneous media cases and extremely large-scale simulations.

-\item Numerical experiments confirm the convergence and efficiency of this framework.
-Furthermore, we demonstrate the scalability of this approach by performing a large-scale reservoir simulation with over 2 billion degrees of freedom, utilizing tens of thousands of processors. \end{itemize}